Cylinder curves in finite holonomy flat metrics: Main Theorem

+then perform the fold for this choice of $t_0$, and we can isometrically glue the remaining portion of $\alpha_1$ of length $\ell_1-2t_0$ to the union of the others, and we have produced the required collapse.
+If there is no such $t_0$, then we perform the fold with $t = \ell_2/2$, so that the entire side $\alpha_2$ has been glued (others may have been glued as well).
+We now have a new disk {\em with fewer sides}, and since $\alpha_1$ was the longest, our assumption about the nonexistence of $t_0$ implies that the new lengths also satisfy \eqref{E:gluing eqn} for all indices $j$ (in our new index set).
+Continuing inductively, all arcs of the disk are glued as required to produce the metric $\hat \varphi$ on $S$.

+If there is a puncture in the interior of the disk, and inequality \eqref{E:gluing eqn} holds, we carry out the procedure just described, placing the puncture at the final point of the gluing.
+If \eqref{E:gluing eqn} does not hold, then assuming $\alpha_1$ is longest side again, push the puncture onto the midpoint of that side.
+This subdivides $\alpha_1$ into $\alpha_1'$ and $\alpha_1''$, each of half the length, $\ell_1' = \ell_1'' = \ell_1/2$.
+Now observe that \eqref{E:gluing eqn} holds for the new lengths $\ell_1',\ell_1'',\ell_2,\ldots,\ell_n$, and we can proceed as above.

+We have therefore produced a metric $\hat \varphi$ foliated by $\mathcal F_0$, hence defining a semi-translation structure, for which $\varphi$ is obtained by disk replacements.
+Finally, if we were in the situation that $\{a_n\}$ accumulated on $\mathcal F \in \FF(S) = \partial \C(S)$, then since $\mathcal F$ is filling, we must have $\mathcal F_0 = \mathcal F$ by Theorem~\ref{T:Klarreich}.
+The proof of this last equality requires a bit more care, and one way to see it is as follows.
+Straightening all curves and foliations to geodesics and geodesic laminations (with respect to a fixed hyperbolic structure), we see that the geodesic representatives $a_n^*$ of $a_n$ must have a subsequence that Hausdorff converges to a lamination having no transverse intersections with the straightening of $\mathcal F_0$.
+On the other hand, any Hausdorff accumulation point of $a_n^*$ must also contain the straightening of $\mathcal F$ (see \cite{HamBoun,Bom}), and the straightenings of $\mathcal F$ and $\mathcal F_0$ have no transverse intersections.
+Since $\mathcal F$ is filling, it follows that $\mathcal F_0 = \mathcal F$. \end{proof}

-Following similar ideas to the proof of Theorem~\ref{T:main}, we can prove the following about the set of embedded saddle connections, $\ESC(\varphi)$ for a flat metric with holonomy of order at least $3$.
+Finally, we note that following similar ideas to the proof of Theorem~\ref{T:main}, we can prove the following about the set of embedded saddle connections, $\ESC(\varphi)$ for a flat metric with holonomy of order at least $3$.

 \begin{theorem} Let $\varphi$ be a fully punctured flat metric on a surface $S$ with finite holonomy of order $q \geq 3$.
 Then $\ESC(\varphi)$ has finite diameter in $\A(S)$. \end{theorem}

 \begin{proof} Suppose there exists a sequence $\{a_n\} \subset \ESC(\varphi)$ so that the distance from $a_n$ to some point of $\A(S)$ tends to infinity.
 Pass to the holonomy almost trivializing cover $p \colon (S_0,\varphi_0) \to (S,\varphi)$, let $a_n^1 \cup \ldots \cup a_n^{q_0} = p^{-1}(a_n)$ be the preimage set of pairwise disjoint embedded saddle connections.
 If $\theta_n^j$ is the direction of $a_n^j$, then after passing to a subsequence we may assume $\theta_n^j \to \theta^j$ and that $a_n^j$ Hausdorff converges to a closed subset $Z^j$, for each $j = 1,\ldots,q_0$.
 The proof of the lemma can be carried out verbatim to show that $Z^1,\ldots,Z^{q_0}$ consists of pairwise disjoint embedded subsurfaces foliated in equally spaced directions $\theta^1,\ldots,\theta^{q_0}$.